fixie-ai/fixie-sdk-js/docs/document-qa.md

 In many cases, the set of documents that you want to access will be behind authentication.
 Fixie supports passing in a `Bearer` token with each request.

-To enable this, you'll define a new function that returns a token that will be passed in to the `Authorization` header as follows: `Authorization: Bearer {your_token}`.
+To enable this, you'll define a new function that returns a token that will be passed in to the `Authorization` HTTP header as follows: `Authorization: Bearer {your_token}`.

 Here's an example: